epfl-lara/ScalaZ3/README.md

 Precompiled library
 ===================

-You can download a precompiled version of ScalaZ3, including shared libraries (32bit) for Linux and Windows through the GitHub "Download" menu.
+You can download a precompiled version of ScalaZ3, including 32bit shared libraries for Linux and Windows, and 64bit shared libraries for Linux through the GitHub "Download" menu.
 Unless otherwise mentioned, it is compiled with Scala 2.9.1.

 Compiling ScalaZ3
 =================